Pawansharma9714/Event-Management-System/README.md

 ## CONTENTS
 ### What is the task

-Create react app which contains 2 models
+Create react app which contains 2 models.
 1. Admin model.
 2. Organizer model.